CodeBase912/webovio-landing-page/README.md

 #### User stories

+The following user stories need to be fulfilled.

+As a user:

-- As a user, I can see a page following the given design
+- I can see a page following the given design
-- As a user, I can see a collapsed navigation
+- I can see a collapsed navigation
-- As a user, when I select the hamburger menu, I can see the navigation
+- When I select the hamburger menu, I can see the site's navigation
-- As a user, I can click on the slider image buttons on the hero section to see different images
+- I can see an image slider in the hero section that automatically shows different images different images

+<b>NOTE (to self):</b> These make it easier to apply agile methodologies to your projects.

 ### My Solution